smlab-niser/hbimcourse/content/docs/module-two/database.md

 installing the database software on Windows and Mac OS X. For Linux-based operating systems, the package manager should be preferred.

-Postgres uses a client-server model, unlike say Sqlite where the main program provides both the user interface and the database management.
+Postgres uses a client-server model, unlike say SQLite where the main program provides both the user interface and the database management.
 The server for Postgres is program called `postgres`.
 There are many clients for Postgres having both command-line and GUI interfaces for Windows, Mac, Linux as well as the web, with both proprietary